zntfdr/talks/2020 SPM All the things!/spm_all_the_things.md

 ## ★★★★★ [**fivestars.blog**][fivestarsblog] *•* [**@zntfdr**][twitterHandle]

 ^Hi!
-My name is .. and I'm iOS Developer living and working here in 🇹🇭.
+My name is .. and I'm iOS Developer living and working here in Bangkok.

 ---